mia-platform/documentation/docs/runtime_suite/crud-service/overview_and_usage.md

 Available in Mia-Platform v6.

-### API Secret
+### API Key

-If a CRUD is exposed under an API Secret you have to pass the secret into the request header with the name `secret`.
-The
+If a CRUD is exposed under an [API Key](../../development_suite/api-console/api-design/api-key) you have to pass the key into the request header with the name `client-key`.

 Example